 Later on, Unity-of-Rings predicts that when the Numbers truly become a threat, the powers that be will choose a champion to oppose them.
 He then gets a vision of Yuma and Shark's first duel in Yu Gi Oh Zexal.
 His responce?
 "The powers that be have a strange sense of humor."

 Another one aimed at Moral Guardians is added when Ophelia asks Karen if her parents approve of the stuff she watches of television.
 Karen relates how her mother once subscribed to a service offered by her satellite system that was better than a v-chip, because parents would have to call in using a phone service before any program of questionable nature could be viewed.
 However, when her mother found that this service blocked her soap operas, she threw a fit and cussed out some "poor guy on the phone" before she canceled the service.

-To Serve Man: Devils don't have to eat at all (that is established early) but they can if they desire, and at least some are not averse to eating human flesh; the assassin devil Nin casually incorporates part of a victim's flesh into a sandwich that she makes at a deli while waiting for Jeb (probably doing this to taunt him more than anything else, although he naturally finds it sickening.)
+To Serve Man: Devils don't have to eat at all but they can if they desire, and at least some are not averse to eating human flesh; the assassin devil Nin casually incorporates part of a victim's flesh into a sandwich that she makes at a deli while waiting for Jeb.

 Trick-and-Follow Ploy: Actually, this is Baron Dybbuk's idea of a backup plan after the heroes find Red Feather and Penelope and Rule-of-Three is sent packing; he convinces Jalie not to interfere with their rescue mission so he can plant a tiny golem-like construct the size of a fly on Ophelia, hoping Jalal will feel a need to check on Tabjari and take the Boston team along.
 Jalie threatens Dybbuk with a very painful punishment if it doesn't work, but it does.